lagom/lagom/docs/manual/common/welcome/WhereToStart.md

 Choose the next step that's right for you:

 * Take Lagom for a quick spin by creating and running a [[Hello World|IntroGetStarted]] app.
-* Read [[Core Concepts|CoreConcepts]] to underand how the Lagom framework puts microservice-based design principles into practice.
+* Read [[Core Concepts|CoreConcepts]] to understand how the Lagom framework puts microservice-based design principles into practice.